selfridgeoya/Threat-Hunt-The-Broker/README.md

 ✅ Section 3 Conclusion

-Telemetry confirms the attacker performed offline credential harvesting by exporting:
+Telemetry confirms the attacker performed offline credential harvesting by exporting: HKLM\SAM HKLM\SYSTEM

-HKLM\SAM

-HKLM\SYSTEM

-The hives were staged in:
+The hives were staged in: C:\Users\Public\

-C:\Users\Public\

-All actions were executed under the compromised user account:
+All actions were executed under the compromised user account: Sophie.Turner

-Sophie.Turner

 This indicates preparation for credential cracking or lateral movement.

-##🛰️ SECTION 4: DISCOVERY
+## 🛰️ SECTION 4: DISCOVERY

 Before moving deeper, the attacker needed to understand the environment.
 They ran commands to figure out who they were, what was around them, and what they could reach.
 Identify the reconnaissance activity and what intelligence the attacker gathered.

 Objective

-After establishing command-and-control and staging additional payloads, the attacker began internal reconnaissance to understand:

-Who they were logged in as, What systems were reachable, What privileges were available.
+After establishing command-and-control and staging additional payloads, the attacker began internal reconnaissance to understand: Who they were logged in as, What systems were reachable, What privileges were available.

 The goal of this section is to identify: the command used to confirm user context, the command used for network enumeration, the local privileged group that was queried

 🚩 User Context

+The attacker confirmed their identity after initial access.

 Investigation

 After identifying successful execution and credential dumping activity, I pivoted back to DeviceProcessEvents on AS-PC1 to look for common reconnaissance commands.